bcgov/common-services-team-library/npm/carbone-copy-api/README.md

 **NOTE**: maxFileSize uses the [bytes](https://www.npmjs.com/package/bytes) library for parsing values.

 #### mount the routes
+The mount function accepts an express app, a path and configuration options (optional).

 The following example will mount the carbone-copy-api at the root of the server.

 ```